DEV1767/DEV1767/README.md

 - 💼 Freelance web developer at **Indalnova** — built and maintain their production website
 - 🔭 Currently building **EventHub**, a role-based college event management platform (1000+ user scale)
 - 🏆 Built **VeriVox AI** at Hack Fest 1.0 — an AI system that detects real vs. AI-generated voices using PyTorch, Whisper & Gemini AI, in 24 hours
-- 🧠 Built **Customer Support AI** — a full RAG pipeline that indexes company PDFs into Qdrant and answers support queries using Gemini, grounded strictly in retrieved context
+- 🧠 Built **Customer Support AI** — a production-style RAG pipeline that indexes company PDFs (product catalogs, manuals, policies, SOPs) into Qdrant, retrieves context using MMR search, and answers support queries with Gemini 2.5 Flash, strictly grounded in the retrieved knowledge base
 - 🎯 Selected for **Smart India Hackathon** (Internal Round) and competed at **IGNITRON 2K25**
 - 🌱 Currently deepening: REST API design, RAG systems, and LLM-powered automation
 - ⚡ Fun fact: started scared of backend, now I architect it